 Emily Bolusky said that Conley was promised a personal present from her parents so that the birthday would not be completely devoid of presents.
 And Adina Shane says she wound up getting a handful of gifts from close friends and family anyway.

 Parents suggest that the best way to safeguard against birthday gift regret is to actually discuss it with your child in advance.
-After Madaboosi told her son Arnav that there would be no gifts from friends and why, he responded, “let me think about it” and, after taking a day, independently came back and said, “yes, I want to do this.”
+After Madaboosi told her son Arnav that there would be no gifts from friends and why, he responded, “Let me think about it.”
+After taking a day, he independently came back and said, “Yes, I want to do this.”